Main Walk: 17¾ km (11.0 miles). Five hours walking time. For the whole excursion including trains, sights and meals, allow at least 8½ hours.

-The route in this section is same as the main route of Extra Walk 2.
+This section is same as the start of Walk #2 (main route).

 Leave the station through the entrance to its car park and turn sharp right up Church Road.
 There is a board on the left with a map of Marden Park1 and the Woldingham Countryside Walk2 (WCW).
 Go along this lane for 500m towards Church Road Farm, with fields up to your left and the railway in a cutting on your right.